 Are you able to resolve problems without losing control of your emotions?

+Are you able to confront someone who hurt your feelings?
 Do you frequently use courtesy words and phrases - "Please," "Thank you," "You’re welcome," "I'm sorry",

 when conversing with the others?